geerew/off-course/utils/media/hls/README.md

 ## HLS package

-This package provides on-demand HLS transcoding and segmentation with adaptive prefetching, hardware acceleration, and per-stream tracking
+This package provides on-demand HLS transcoding and segmentation with adaptive prefetching and hardware acceleration.

 ### Architecture